CalSavers Retirement Savings Program: What Small Businesses Need to Know

 - Have fewer than five employees.

-- Small businesses owners with fewer than five employees, employees without a retirement option at work and the self-employed may choose to enroll in CalSavers.
+- Small businesses owners with fewer than five employees and employees without a retirement option at work may choose to enroll in CalSavers.
 Once enrolled, they can link their bank to their CalSavers account in order to make and manage deposits into the program.

 Where can I find more information and enroll?